ypark9/yopa.page/content/blog/2024-06-15-automating-salesforce-package-deployment-with-aws-code-services-a-comprehensive-guide.md

   - DevOps
   - Salesforce
 tags:
+  - CI/CD
-  - AWS CodePipeline
+  - Salesforce CLI
   - AWS CodeBuild
-  - AWS CodeDeploy
-  - Salesforce
+  - Salesforce Packaging
-  - CI/CD
 ---

 AWS provides a comprehensive suite of services known as AWS Code\* for application development and deployment.
 These services, including AWS CodePipeline, AWS CodeBuild, and AWS CodeDeploy, simplify the CI/CD process.
 In this blog post, we will explore the functionality of each service and demonstrate their usage through a practical example: deploying a Salesforce package.